Joyel1441/DatasetHelper/README.md

 ### BulkImageDownloader
 > BulkImageDownloader helps you download bulk images related to the keywords provided

-Load BulkImageDownloader class from DatasetHelper, and then pass keyword (image which you want to download) as the argument
+Load BulkImageDownloader class from DatasetHelper, and then pass keywords (related to image which you want to download) as the argument
 ```python
 from DatasetHelper import BulkImageDownloader